Manitha2004/cedarwood/README.md

 - encapsulation
 - separation of concerns

-`Accommodation` is an abstract parent class that contains shared properties and behavior for all room types.
+`Accommodation` is an abstract parent class that contains shared properties and behaviour for all accommodation types.

 `CedarWoodSystem` acts as the main controller and handles:
 - accommodation management